hashbangcode/drupal_services_example/README.md

 Shows how multiple services can accept arguments set in a parent service.
 Also, this shows the `abstract` keyword in use since the parent service is made as a service that can't be used.

+## Services Alias Example

+An example of how to alias a service so that it can be called in using different names.